British armoured fighting vehicle production during World War II: Tank nomenclature

-Specification Number
+Specification number

 General Staff specification was a reference to the requirements developed by the Directorate of Tank Design e.g. A13.
 These were specifications for which new tanks were to be designed.

 Not all specifications led to vehicles being put into production.
 More than one design could be drawn up to a single specification and hence more than one tank produced to the same specification.
 If the vehicle was privately developed it may not have a General Staff number at all.

-A significant redesign could lead to the issue of a new specification number without a new Mark, for instance the Infantry Tank Mark IV Churchill - originally built to specification A22 in 1940 - underwent a redesign leading to a better armoured vehicle the Churchill VII.
+A significant redesign could lead to the issue of a new specification number without a new Mark, for instance the Infantry Tank Mark IV Churchill – originally built to specification A22 in 1940 – underwent a redesign leading to a better armoured vehicle the Churchill VII.
 This improved design was first known as A22F then renumbered as A42.

 Type name and mark

-Secondly by a descriptive name, as with other equipment in the British Army - e.g. "Tank, Infantry, Mark II".
+Secondly by a descriptive name, as with other equipment in the British Army – e.g. "Tank, Infantry, Mark II".
 This reflected the type and model of tank, i.e. "Tank, Infantry, Mark II" is a different tank to "Tank, Infantry, Mark III".

 The scheme was introduced during the First World War but not always applied to earlier designs.
 The descriptive name could also be modified by the inclusion of "A" denoting an armament change or "*" denoting some other change.

 Service name

-Thirdly by a name for this model of tank - e.g. Crusader.
+Thirdly by a name for this model of tank – e.g. Crusader.
 This could have a number associated for the version of this model of tank, e.g. Crusader II is the second variant or Mark to the Crusader I.

 Some tanks had already picked up names, either nicknames or from project names, but in June 1941 the Prime Minister Winston Churchill asked that all tanks be named.

 The number can be used for upgrades to the tank (synonymous with a second Mark designation), but can also be used for different capability packages, for instance the fitting of a different gun or engine.
 This isn't necessarily a refinement or improvement, it's simply adapted to a different need or manufacturing technique.
 They are all based on the same design of tank however, whereas the mark of tank is applied to evolutions of the tank design/specification.

 For example, Valentine and Churchill both mounted a series of different turrets, some of which were improvements, while others were different methods of manufacturing.
 Valentine was fitted with both petrol and diesel engines determined by availability and manufacturer.
-Cromwell and Churchill tanks mounted the 75mm gun and 95mm howitzer for different purposes.
+Cromwell and Churchill tanks mounted the 75 mm gun and 95 mm howitzer for different purposes.
 All were given different numbers to identify the different variants.